 Pros

 - You’ll submit videos of your teeth via the NewSmile Monitoring App every two weeks so their team can regularly evaluate your progress.
-SmileDirectClub requires similar check-ins, but less frequently (every 90 days).

 - NewSmile provides a nighttime-only plan that only requires you to wear your aligners for ten hours per day.
-This option costs $1,695 instead of $1,595, but NewSmile’s price is still less expensive than many of their competitors’ nighttime aligners, including SmileDirectClub.
+This option costs $1,695 instead of $1,595, but NewSmile’s price is still less expensive than many of their competitors’ nighttime aligners, including Byte.

 Cons